Book2009/FE-NOC/README.md

 Park in parking area
 </p>

+The robot proceeds to park in the identified purple parking area, using the stored location to accurately position itself.

 </p>
 <p align="center">
   <img src="https://via.placeholder.com/150" width="420"/>
 </p>

-The robot will drive to park in the purpl e parking area that was detected, using th e stored position to accurately align itse lf.
+The robot will drive to park in the purple parking area that was detected, using the stored position to accurately align itself.

 <br><hr>